Pharmacists Can Be Held Accountable For Medication Errors and Incorrect Dosages

 There is a great deal of activity in pharmacies today.
 While the pharmacist retains ultimate authority, pharmaceutical assistants and others often play a significant role in the process of filling prescriptions and dispensing them to the patients.
 This can result in errors in filling and dispensing medication.
-We focus on cases against CVS, Walgreens and Rite Aid.
+We focus on cases against, but not limited to CVS, Walgreens and Rite Aid.

 Pharmacy Errors Are Common And Serious